sorikplius/Happy-Day/README.md

-# Hello

 ## About the project.
-  This project was created by me, using tutorial Udemy using engine Godot.
+  This project was created by me, using tutorial [Udemy](https://www.udemy.com/) using engine [Godot](https://godotengine.org/).
 It’s a 2D Platformer, all assets are commercial-free for education (provided by the tutorial +   some custom ones I added).

 ## Game idea.
   You’re a happy bunny, running fast, jumping high, avoiding the enemy, and collecting coins.